"

-5 Number Please
+5 Number Please?

-“119” would be my answer.
-Usually my Gramma would answer, but if she did not, the operator would say,
+“I want to speak to Gramma”.
+Usually, my Gramma would answer, but if she did not, the operator would say,

 “Your grandmother is not answering, you can try later”.

-“Yes, he is here.”
+“Yes, he’s here.”

-I scooted the stool over by the phone and said “Hi Gramma”.
+I scooted the stool over by the phone and said, “Hi Gramma”.

 Wall telephone from 1930’s and 40s.Image permission from https://www.etsy.com/